cesium12/solver-tools/data/dict/wordlists.rst

 Wordlists
 =========

+You can work with files in the `data/dict` directory using the :ref:`wordlist API <wordlist>`.

-The `data/dict/` directory contains the following files:
+The directory contains the following files:

 `enable.txt`
 ------------